 The industry of project and portfolio tools are driven by the idea of turning people into resources.
 Enterprise applications shouldn’t be hard to use, stifle creativity, or track us like machines.
 These tools shouldn’t arbitrarily pump out results for the sake of marking stuff done.

 We believe project teams and the consumers of the end projects deserve better.

-We believe that people who are given the right tools to use previous knowledge and identify new ways from lessons learned will make better recipes for executing projects and feel great about delivering the end results.
+We believe that people who are given the right tools to use previous knowledge, identify new ways from lessons learned and creativity, will make better recipes for executing projects and delivering awesome end results.

 In addition, we believe that the consumers of the end project will be more happy with great results, whether or not the project was on time or on budget.
 Because they have to live with it and they’re human too.